Tobermory Certification Weekend

 Your Blue North NAUI Instructors, Martin and Courtney, will fill you in on the skills and activities leading up to your certification.
 Tobermory is a unique location for certification dives with great visibility and interesting limestone ledges to explore on your Saturday shore dives at Lighthouse Point.
 Then on Sunday, you have the good fortune to experience scuba diving from a charter dive boat on some interesting shipwrecks in the area, suitable in depth to your level of experience.
 You’ll have a chance to practice both shore diving and boat diving entries and exits, buoyancy control and buddy awareness under the watchful eye of your knowledgeable instructors and assistants.

-Checklist of Things To Do
+Checklist of Things To Do before the end of March

 • Registration: Fill in the Certification Profile Form.